RemyLogisDom/remyxer/README.md

 Remyxer is compiled with Qt for the Gui part, uses portaudio to drive real time multitrack audio input output, and libsndfile to read and write wav files.

+Audio sampling rate can be 44,1kHz or 48kHz.
+Wav files will be converted by Remyxer if they don't match the device audio sampling rate, but for the moment the conversion algoryhthm is not accurate to give a perfect sound.
+The best is to first convert with well known software like Audacity.